-SCD1 increases oleic and palmitoleic acid levels and also is linked to weight gain.
+SCD1 increases oleic and palmitoleic acid levels and is also linked to weight gain.
 Downregulating SCD1 causes insulin resistance but also decreases obesity.
 The flip side is that it may increase atherosclerosis in some people through the increase in saturated fatty acids in LDL cholesterol.
 (Read the whole study here)

 Is causing insulin resistance a bad thing?
 It depends on your diet and lifestyle.

 A ketogenic diet (high fat, low carb) also causes transient insulin resistance, which reverses upon resumption of a diet that contains carbs.[ref]
-So in the context of a diet that is low carb and doesn’t trigger the release of insulin, temporary insulin resistance may not be detrimental.
+So, in the context of a diet that is low carb and doesn’t trigger the release of insulin, temporary insulin resistance may not be detrimental.

 SCD gene variants: